bookschool/org/div/notes/Life Science/02 Introduction to Cells/02 Introduction to Cells.md

 object only about 1,000 times.
 Beginning in the early 1930s, new kinds of microscopes have caused new revolutions in science.
 The electron microscope uses electrons, instead of light, to make very detailed images of specimens.
-Today, powerful microscopes can magnify images up to 1,000,000 timesenough to enable scientists to see individual atoms!
+Today, powerful microscopes can magnify images up to 1,000,000 times - venough to enable scientists to see individual atoms!
 Scientists use three main types of very powerful microscopes: iransm Jn Electron Microscope (TEM) A TEM focuses a beam of electrons so that they pass through a very thinly sliced specimen.
 They are